CARES Act COVID-19 Emergency Funding Program

 Who can apply for CARES Act funds?

-Originally, it was announced that any currently enrolled student who had been impacted by COVID-19 could apply for CARES Act funding.
-New federal guidelines indicate students must have demonstrated eligibility to participate in programs under Section 484 of the Higher Education Act (HEA), which is determined via the Free Application for Federal Student Aid (FAFSA).
-Students who are not eligible to submit a FAFSA are not eligible for CARES Act funding, however, Union has multiple sources of additional emergency funding for students who may not qualify under the CARES Act.
-Because of this, we are still encouraging all students with financial need due to COVID-19 to apply online (see below for how to apply).
+Students who are not eligible to submit a FAFSA are not eligible for CARES Act funding.
+However, Union has multiple sources of emergency funding for students who may not qualify under the CARES Act.
+Because of this, we are still encouraging all students with financial need due to COVID-19 to apply for funding using this application.
+Your award may be granted under a different program.

 What is the deadline to apply?

 Applications will be reviewed and approved on a rolling basis.
-Students enrolled in the summer term may apply beginning Monday, June 15.
-The application deadline for students that were enrolled in the summer term is Friday, August 14.
-Students planning to be enrolled for the September Pre-session can apply beginning on Monday, August 30th.
-Students planning to start the academic year in October can apply beginning Friday, September 25th.
+Students enrolling for the September Pre-session can apply beginning Monday, August 31st.
+Students starting the academic year in October can apply beginning Friday, September 25th.

-I was previously awarded funds through the Union Emergency COVID Assistance Fund for Spring.
-Can I reapply for summer or fall?
+I was previously awarded funds through the Union Emergency COVID Assistance Fund.
+Can I reapply for fall?

-Yes, you may apply for additional Union Emergency COVID Assistance and/or CARES Act funds if you have not yet reached the maximum award under the previous program ($1,000).
+Yes, you may apply for additional Union Emergency COVID Assistance and/or CARES Act funds if you have not yet reached the maximum award amount ($1,000).
 We are doing everything we can to accommodate additional funding requests from eligible students.
 However, in an attempt to assist as may students as possible, priority will be given to those who have not yet received either an Emergency COVID Assistance or Union CARES grant.
 Any additional awards will be issued based on availability of funds.

 What kinds of expenses qualify?